nginxinc/kubernetes-ingress/docs/content/overview/product-telemetry.md

 - **GlobalConfiguration** Represents the use of a GlobalConfiguration resource.
 - **AppProtectVersion** The AppProtect version
 - **IsPlus** Represents whether NGINX is Plus or OSS
+- **InstallationFlags* List of flags managed by NGINX Ingress Controller

 ## Opt out